pmlmodelling/ncplot/docs/source/python.rst

-How to use ncplot in Python
+How to use in Python
 ---------------------------

 Using ncplot is very easy.
 It let's you plot the contents of a NetCDF automatically.
 To plot a file in Python, preferably a Jupyter notebook, do the following: